cityresearch/map673/module-03/lesson-03.md

 });
 ```

 Okay, back to the data loading.
 Assuming JQuery successfully loaded and parsed our `us-states.json` file, within the callback function we  want to issue our second AJAX request, this time loading an external CSV file named `states-unemployment.csv`.
 Because CSV is a text format, just like our GeoJSON data, we can view these data using any text editor such as Brackets.

 ![CSV data of state unemployment rates over time](lesson-03-graphics/csv-data.png)
 **Figure 03.** CSV data of state unemployment rates over time.

 We can also open it using a spreadsheet/database program such as OpenOffice Calc or Microsoft Excel.
-However, be careful when using data containing Federal Information Processing Standards (FIPS) codes, such as we're doing for state and county identifiers.
-These programs will sometimes inadvertently strip the leading zeros from the identifiers and cause potential problems later in the script (e.g., Alabama's State FIP will be converted from 01 to 1). *It's often a good practice to keep values quoted as text strings within a CSV file for this reason.*
+However, be careful when using data containing Federal Information Processing Standards (FIPS) codes, such as we're doing for state and county identifiers, because these programs will sometimes inadvertently strip the leading zeros from the identifiers and cause potential problems later in the script (e.g., Alabama's State FIP will be converted from 01 to 1).
+It's often a good practice to keep values quoted as text strings within a CSV file for this reason.

-Thinking ahead for a moment, once we load the CSV data into our script, we ideally want it converted into a JSON format (i.e., an object consisting of key/value properties) within the user's client (browser).
+Thinking ahead for a moment, once the CSV data is loaded into our script, we ideally want it converted into a JSON format (i.e., an object consisting of key/value properties) within the user's client (browser).
 We want the first row of the CSV, the "header" row, to be the key names for this object, and the values for each row to be the values associated with those key names.

 Unfortunately, as awesome as JQuery is at handling AJAX requests, it (currently) lacks adequate support for loading CSV data and converting it to our desired JSON format.
 JQuery can easily load the CSV file as text, but then we would need to write our own JavaScript to "parse" these data ourselves into our desired JSON format.
-While this could be a fun programming exercise, we want to get on with our mapping process.
+While this could be a fun programming exercise, we really want to get on with our mapping process.
 What's our solution then?
 Doing a web search for "Query CSV  or JavaScript CSV request" will turn up various options.
 Let's consider using an additional JavaScript library to do this for us!

 [Papa Parse](http://papaparse.com/) bills itself as a "powerful, in-browser CSV parser for big boys and girls."
 Now that's the kind of confidence we want to see in a JavaScript library, right?
 Seriously, though, it's a good library for this task.
 To make use of it in our script, we need to load it, again, like we are loading our JQuery and Leaflet JS libraries.
 Within the head of our document, we'll make use of the `scr`attribute of a `script` tag, referencing Papa Parse's content delivery network (CDN) URL: